josledp/goprompt/README.md

 # goprompt

-A plugable prompt generator writen in golang.
+A plugable prompt generator written in golang.
 It is heavily inspired on [https://github.com/magicmonty/bash-git-prompt](bash-git-prompt), but it adds information about Python environment, AWS*, golang...
 And you can add your own plugins!